openSUSE/news-o-o/_posts/2010-09-05-opensuse-weekly-news-issue-139-is-out.markdown

 ####  [SUSE Studio: Featured appliance - MiniSUSE](http://blog.susestudio.com/2010/08/featured-appliance-minisuse.html)

-"As promised, we have a new featured appliance this week and it belongs to HorvÃ¡th Gergely J..
+"As promised, we have a new featured appliance this week and it belongs to Horváth Gergely J..
 He will be receiving his Amazon gift card real soon! "

 ####  [OMG!SUSE! team: Sprichst du open source?
 Check out the openSUSE Conference](http://feedproxy.google.com/%7Er/omgsuse/%7E3/eQqjWIKvIvM/sprichst-du-open-source-check-out-opensuse-conference)